alexbakker17/Stats-Coursework/README.md

 # Stats Coursework

-This is a repo containing my submitted coursework for the third module of my Data Science Masters: Statistical Methods and Data Analysis
+This is a repo containing my submitted coursework for the module Statistical Methods and Data Analysis, on my Data Science MSc.

 The brief containes the information I was given about the task and the marking criteria.